Particular/NServiceBus/guidelines/design-guidelines.md

 ##### How do I apply changes without recompiling?

-We will be providing additional packages outside the core which allows to hook in configuration sections or alike to support previous scenarios if necessary.
+We will be providing additional packages outside NServiceBus which allows to hook in configuration sections or alike to support previous scenarios if necessary.
 Another approach is to show in samples how to load configuration by using `AppSettings`, `ConfigurationManager`, etc.

 ## Startable and stoppable components